Lathan157/lathan-homelab/README.md

 ## Architecture Overview
 The homelab includes:
-- Proxmox cluster (4 nodes)
+- Proxmox cluster (5 nodes)
 - OPNsense and OpenWRT for routing, firewall, and PPPoE
 - TrueNAS SCALE for ZFS storage management
 - Docker and Kubernetes (in progress) for service orchestration
 - Home Assistant for smart home automation
 - Monitoring via Monit, SMART reports, and custom scripts
+- Website hosting for Portfolio
+- Custom Web Dashboard for Service monitoring and Node Health
+- Frigate and Obico for GPU-powered AI detection

 Detailed documentation and diagrams are available in the [docs/](./docs) folder.